WordPress/gutenberg/packages/base-styles/README.md

 ## Use

+### Scss utilities and variables

-In your application's scss files, include available styles like so:
+In your application's scss file, include styles like so:

 ```scss
 @import "~@wordpress/base-styles/colors";